mguymon/lock_jar/README.md

 * **local( path )**: Set the local Maven repository, this were dependencies are downloaded to.
 * **repository( url )**: Add additional urlr of remote Maven repository.
-* **map( notation, paths )**: Map local compiled class paths to a notation.
-The map is applied when loading or listing jar.
-This is useful for local development that overrides an artifact.
-A single or Array of paths can be set.
 * **exclude( excludes )**: Add a artifact:group that will be excluded from resolved dependencies.
 A single or Array of excludes can be set.
 * **jar( notations, opts = {} )**: Add Jar dependency in artifact notation, artifact:group:version as the bare minimum.
 A single or Array of notations can be passed.
 Default scope is _compile_, can be specified by setting _opts = { :scope => ['new_scope'] }_
 * **pom( pom_path, opts = {} )**: Add a local Maven pom, default is to load dependencies for all scopes.
 To select the scopes to be loaded from the pom, set the _opts = { :scopes => ['new_scope'] }_